sofiakbergstrom/BB2490/project_diary.md

 ## 2015-02-04
 Uppmax is down.
 We participated at a workshop at Scilife about miRNA.
+We decided to work with Marc Friedländers pipeline instead of the first pipeline that we was supposed to use.
+This new pipeline is however written in perl which non of us have any experience with.
+It should however not be that hard to modify it so that we can use it.

-We decides to do a heat map over length distribution.
+We decides to do a heat map over length distribution that we have for the two projects.

 I started to try to understand how to create a heat map.
 I used some available Basketball statistics, located in the following link: http://datasets.flowingdata.com/ppg2008.csv